 Do you have a favorite section of the Georges Highland Path that you hike frequently?
 Consider joining our cadre of Trail Adopters where you’ll be contributing to the success of our 60-mile trail system in a healthy and enjoyable way.
 Or, if you only have a day here and there, sign up for our trail work parties with our lively, and hard-working Trails Committee.

 Becoming a Property Steward for one of over 50 protected properties in the Georges River watershed region, including farms, scenic sites, historic places, woodlands and shorefront properties, will give you access to annually visit the site.
 You will enjoy providing critical monitoring in a spectacular part of our watershed, learn about the intricacies of our conservation process, work with our Stewardship Program Manager, as well as getting to know the property’s owner.

 We are always looking for members and friends to help share the watershed story with the public.
 If you have a special interest that you think would be a good free event for the public, give us a call.
-We need help planning our free series of Walks & Talks covering topics such as the natural history of the region or join us as a spokesperson at conservation fairs.
+We need help planning our free series of Walks & Talks covering topics such as the natural history of the region, leading a hike or paddle, or helping students at conservation fairs learn about our watershed.
 Bring your special knowledge to a fun event and watch the light come on for others.